kennethormandy/normalize-opentype.css/README.md

 There’s more optimisations included, so you don’t have to think about them: Lining, tabular numerals in code blocks, uppercase fallbacks for small capitals, and proper subscript and superscripts.

-## Caveats

-This library does the best it can with what it has.
-In order to use any of these optimisations, they must also be available in the font you are using.

-There are some potential stumbling blocks depending on where you are serving fonts from.
-For more details, see [the introductory blog post](http://kennethormandy.com/journal/normalize-opentype-css).

 ## Getting started

 Normalize-OpenType.css aims to be as easy to use as its namesake: [get the latest version of the CSS file](https://raw.githubusercontent.com/kennethormandy/normalize-opentype.css/master/normalize-opentype.css) or use the package manager of your choice, include the CSS file, and you’re done.